NadezhdaChukhno/Cooperative-RSSI-based-Localization-using-cellular-data-D2D-and-RIS/README.md

 This code package is related to the following article:

 Nadezhda Chukhno, Sergio Trilles, Joaqu ́ın Torres-Sospedra, Antonio Iera, and Giuseppe Araniti, “[Are D2D and RIS in the Same League?
-Cooperative RSSI-based Localization Model and Performance Comparison]“ (link to be added)
+Cooperative RSSI-based Localization Model and Performance Comparison](https://www.sciencedirect.com/science/article/abs/pii/S1570870525001106)“

 **Reproducible research.** The package contains a MATLAB simulation environment that reproduces some the numerical results and figures in the article.